-1.10.
-"To select the most appropriate type of pretreatment, treatment and conditioning for the radioactive waste when no disposal facility has been established, assumptions have to be made about the likely disposal option", including likely waste acceptance criteria (GSR Part 5 [4], para.
-1.8).
-In cases where waste is to be stored for extended periods, conservative assumptions should be made, for example, about the timescale within which a disposal facility will become available and, thus, about the behaviour and stability of the waste during the anticipated storage period.
+1.10 "To select the most appropriate type of pretreatment, treatment and conditioning for the radioactive waste when no disposal facility has been established, reasonable assumptions have to be made about the likely disposal option", including likely waste acceptance criteria [4].
+In cases where wastes are to be stored for extended periods, conservative assumptions should be made, for example the time scale in which a disposal facility will become available and, thus, the behaviour and stability of the waste during the anticipated storage period.
 All assumptions made that impact the selection of options for the predisposal management of waste should be properly justified.
 "It is necessary to address the interdependences and the potential conflicts between the operational demands of each of the various steps in waste management, while ensuring that the waste is contained and stored in a passive, safe condition.
-In striking a balance between choosing an option and retaining flexibility, it is necessary to ensure that conflicts between operational demands that might compromise safety are avoided" (GSR Part 5 [4], para.
-1.8).
+In striking a balance between choosing an option and retaining flexibility, it is important to ensure that conflicts between operational demands that might compromise safety are avoided" [4].